Kylie Minogue: 2022–present: Tension and Tension II

 Minogue released her seventeenth studio album, Tension II on 18 October 2024, with "Lights Camera Action" as the lead single.
 Serving as a "companion" to Tension, the album features collaborations with the Blessed Madonna, Diplo, Tove Lo, Orville Peck, Bebe Rexha and Sia.
 The album peaked at number one in Australia and the UK.
 Puah Ziwei of NME described the album as "tighter and bolder", claiming it "surpasses its predecessor and stands strong on its own".

 In 2025, Minogue embarked on the Tension Tour on 15 February on Perth, Australia.
 Described as Minogue's "biggest tour since 2011" by Billboard, the tour would visit North America, South America, Europe, Asia and Australia.
 Sian Cain of The Guardian called the tour an "excursion to every Kylie Minogue era and a reminder of the many hits Minogue has produced."
 In March, the mystery drama television series – The Residence premiered on Netflix, featuring Minogue portraying herself as a musical guest.
-In December, the tenth anniversary edition of Minogue's studio album Kylie Christmas – Kylie Christmas (Fully Wrapped) is set to be released, with the single "XMAS".
+In December, the tenth anniversary edition of Minogue's studio album Kylie Christmas – Kylie Christmas (Fully Wrapped) was released and marked as Minogue's eleventh number-one album in the UK.
+The reissue's single, "XMAS" became both Minogue's eighth number-one single and her first Christmas number one single in the UK.

+In 2026, a three-part documentary series titled Kylie, centered on Minogue's life, was released on the streaming service Netflix on 20 May.
+Directed by Michael Harte, it features interviews of herself, Nick Cave, Jason Donovan, Dannii Minogue and Pete Waterman.
+In August, the single "Love Sensation (Afterhours Mix)" with Madonna was released and debuted at number eight on the UK singles chart.
+In September, Minogue headlined the pre-match performance at the Australian Football League Grand Final.

+Minogue is set to appear in the film Tangled Up in Blue in 2027.